RembertoNunez/flixster/README.md

 <img src="http://g.recordit.co/LkXfwBiaTK.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+I did not have any challenges building this app